Recognizing psychological distress

 According to the WHO, depression is the leading cause of illness or disability among teens worldwide.

-Why is it important to change accepted beliefs in order to combat psychological distress?
+Why is it important to change misconceptions about mental health in order to combat psychological distress?

 Anxiety and depression can affect all areas of a teen’s life and lead to severe consequences such as:

-This is why it is crucial to raise awareness not only among young people, but also among their families, school staff and society as a whole, so as to demystify psychological distress and make sure teens feel comfortable speaking up about it.
+This is why it is crucial to raise awareness not only among young people, but also among their families, school staff, and society as a whole, to demystify psychological distress and make sure teens feel comfortable speaking up about it.

 Did you know?
 Did you know?
 Did you know?

-of young people suffering from depression are uncomfortable talking about their distress due to fear of being judged or rejected, and go untreated..
+of young people suffering from depression are uncomfortable talking about their distress due to fear of being judged or rejected, and thus go untreated…

 Looking for additional resources?
 Consult the Adap.t guide

-The Canadian Mental Health Association is making a new educational guide on the mental health of young people aged 12 to 15 available free of charge to practitioners, teachers and parents:
+The Canadian Mental Health Association is making a new educational guide on the mental health of young people aged 12 to 15 available free of charge to practitioners, teachers, and parents.
+It covers the following topics:

-- Learn how to deal with and normalize mental health as well as the emotions experienced (worries, anxiety, uncertainty…)
+• Learning how to deal with and normalize mental health as well as emotions (worries, anxiety, uncertainty…)

-- Build on or develop mental health management strategies, particularly their resilience and social skills.
+• Building on and developing mental health management strategies, particularly resilience and social skills

 Reference